evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 ~~~~~~~~~~~~~~~

 This directory is the heart of Evennia.
 It holds the server process
-itself (started from ``game/evennia.py``) and all `sessions and
+itself (started from ``game/evennia.py``), the portal and all `sessions
-protocols <SessionProtocols.html>`_ that allow users to connect to it.
+and protocols <SessionProtocols.html>`_ that allow users to connect to
-It also knows how to store dynamic server info in the database.
+the game.
+It also knows how to store dynamic server info in the
+database.

 ``src/typeclasses/``
 ~~~~~~~~~~~~~~~~~~~~